WatershedsWildfireResearchCollaborative/USUAL/README.md

 David S. R., Murphy B. P., Czuba J. A., Ahammad M., & Belmont, P. (in revision).
 USUAL Watershed Tools: a new geospatial toolkit for hydro-geomorphic delineation, Environmental Modelling & Software

 ### Known Issues
 ArcGIS does not always allows for tables to be overwritten.
-Temporary solution: In this case delete the temp file and rerun.
+Temporary solution: In this case delete the temp folder for the respective tool you are running and try rerunning.

 ### Updates/Fixes